HenriArno/HenriArno.github.io/_pages/experience.md

 Ghent University, Interdisciplinary Research Project
 `Sep 2021 – Nov 2023 · Ghent, Belgium`

-During a two-year interdisciplinary research project, I developed machine learning systems for the early detection of financially distressed firms in Belgian commercial courts.
-The work combined structured accounting data and textual corporate disclosures, with an emphasis on predictive performance and interpretability.
+During a two-year interdisciplinary research project, I developed proof-of-concept machine learning systems for the early detection of financially distressed firms in collaboration with Belgian commercial courts.
+The work combined structured financial data and textual disclosures, with a focus on predictive performance and interpretability.